Abdo-ka/Magenta/README.md

 </div>

 # Magenta
-Magenta is app build on flutter
-Used Clean architecture with MVC Structure and clean code
+Magenta is app build on flutter E-commerce app for trading parfums and other things Used Clean architecture with MVC Structure and clean code